hhxsv5/laravel-s/README.md

 ## Coroutine MySQL

 > Support coroutine client for MySQL database.
+IMPORTANT: `There will be some issues when concurrent requests, because of the singleton connection of MySQL, we are working on the new feature connection pool to solve it.`

 1.Requirements: `Swoole>=4.0`, `Laravel>=5.1`(Lumen will be supported later).